scoconno/scoconno.github.io/Teaching/Examined/God/Essay1.md

 Per the policies outlined in the syllabus, late work will not be accepted.
 As the policies also state, there are no make-ups or extra credit opportunities.
 Any request for special treatment will be ignored.
 If you foresee difficulties submitting work on time, either because of personal or commitments, then you should start this paper early and submit it early.

 ### Format
-Please submit the file as either a word file or simple .rtf file will also suffice.
+Please submit your paper as a word file.

 ### Grading
 Please find the rubric and explanation of it [here](/Teaching/Grading/).